survivejs/webpack-book/manuscript/appendices/03_hmr_with_react.md

 }
 ```

+T> This tweak may not be required in the future as *react-hot-loader* evolves further.

 The development setup should work after this change still.
 If you examine the build output, you should notice it's missing references to `__REACT_HOT_LOADER__`.

 Even after this change, the source can contain references still due to a [bug in react-hot-loader](https://github.com/gaearon/react-hot-loader/issues/471) as it has been built so that it loses information that's valuable for a bundler.